Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 Conjuring the deepest Intimacy, the Solar lashes out with a spike of Soulfire which cascades from enemy to enemy.

-Make an (Essence + Integrity) roll.
-All enemies in the Zone with an Essence lower than the result suffers (Essence) damage, as the bolt of light shines through and pierces through all of them.
-Creatures of Darkness hit by the Solar Spike suffer an extra (+2) damage.
+Make an (Wits + Integrity) roll +(Essence) extra dice.
+All enemies in the Zone with an Essence lower than the result suffers 5+(Essence) damage, as the bolt of light shines through and pierces through all of them.
+Creatures of Darkness hit by the Solar Spike suffer an extra 2+(Essence) damage.

 ### Eagle-Wing Style

 **Type:** Supplemental; Scene
 **Cost:** 1m